 How to Submit a Proposal

-Proposals may be either for standard, semester-long programs, or for longer (one-year) programs, or for more experimental events such as short intensive programs or workshops.
+Proposals may be for standard, semester-long programs, for longer (one-year) programs, for shorter summer clusters, or for more experimental events such as short intensive programs or workshops.
+Proposals should indicate any constraints or preferences for the timing of the program.
 The following figures give a rough idea of the scale of a typical semester-long program.
 The program is run by a group of 4-6 Organizers, who oversee the scientific content and issue invitations to others to participate in the program.
-Most of the Organizers are expected to be in residence for a substantial portion of the program.
-The core participants consist of about 30-35 long-term (one month or more, ideally full semester) visitors, including the Organizers.
-These would typically include about 15-20 faculty, 6-10 "fellows" (junior scientists within at most about six years of Ph.D.), and 5-15 visiting and local graduate students.
-The program would typically include three week-long workshops during the semester, each of which attracts an additional 30-35 people.
-There will also be an introductory intensive course at the start of the program, and a week-long reunion workshop one year after the end of the program.
-The Organizers receive a budget that is intended to provide partial salary and expenses support for visitors, based on need.
+Most of the Organizers are expected to be in residence for the duration of the program.
+Programs typically have around a dozen senior (faculty level) visitors who spend the full semester at the Institute, with another 10 or so long-term visitors (who spend a month or longer) in residence at any given time.
+In addition, programs also include 6-8 "Fellows" (junior scientists within at most five years of PhD), 5-15 visiting and local graduate students, and a Law and Society Fellow (if relevant).
+The program would typically include three week-long workshops during the semester, each of which attracts around 50 additional people.
+There will also be an intensive introductory course (or "Boot Camp") at the start of the program, and a week-long reunion workshop one year after the end of the program.
+A typical summer cluster might run for six to eight weeks, with around 25 long-term visitors, and might include one workshop.
+The Organizers receive a budget that is intended to provide expense support for visitors, based on need.

 The Institute is committed to identifying programs that can potentially lead to substantial advances in the field, rather than "business as usual."
-In keeping with this objective, we particularly encourage programs that bring together two or more distinct groups of researchers with related interests (some of which may lie outside theoretical CS) who do not generally collaborate on a regular basis; programs that seek to define an agenda for a relatively new subfield; or programs that propose a novel and timely attack on major open problems.
+In keeping with this objective, we particularly encourage programs that bring together two or more distinct groups of researchers with related interests (some of which may lie outside Theoretical CS) who do not generally collaborate on a regular basis; programs that seek to define an agenda for a relatively new subfield; or programs that propose a novel and timely attack on major open problems.
+The proposal should outline clearly the connections of the program to the theory of computing.

 Submission Guidelines